 By 1980 as Elmer entered his 70s he wanted to retire and wanted his father to retire with him and the family faced the challenge of finding the appropriate ‘next generation’ to carry on business.

 In 1981 “W.E.
-Andress & Son” became “Andress Boat Works” with the purchase of the business by Ed’s granddaughter and her husband, Wendy and Art Merkley.
-They partnered with Wendy’s brother, Dick Johnston, another family boat builder who worked with Elmer and Ed, to carry on the tradition of building and maintaining wooden boats.
+Andress & Son” became “Andress Boat Works” with the purchase of the business by Ed’s granddaughter and husband, Wendy and Art Merkley, and they partnered with Wendy’s brother, Dick Johnston, another family boat builder who worked with Elmer and Ed, to carry on the tradition of building and maintaining wooden boats.
 This next evolution had more focus on the Marina aspect of the business and more docks were added.

 Today Andress Boat Works is proud to be the marina of choice for many families who kept their boats with Ed and many customers are now into the third and fourth generation of dealing with Andress’s.

 This year marked another retirement milestone as Ethel Johnston, daughter of Ed Andress and mother of Wendy Merkley, retired her Andress built St. Lawrence River skiff.
 The Undine was build in 1903 by Ed’s father for Miss Anne Thaxter Eaton on Tar Island.
 In later years after the Eaton family sold their place on Tar Island, Miss Eaton would spend her summer vacation at the home of Ed and Edna Andress and row her skiff daily around the river.
 When Miss Eaton passed away in 1971, Ethel Andress Johnston became the new owner and continued to proudly row the skiff around the river until a few years ago.
 Now it is retired and is proudly on display in the RiverRock Shoppe at Andress Boat Works for many to enjoy her beauty.
 A history wall is in the making to capture some of the history of the boats built and maintained by Andress’s over the years.